-- 1. Meet the competencies as stated for ABE Advanced Level Biology located in the ABE in BC Articulation Handbook http://www.aved.gov.bc.ca/abe/docs/handbook.pdf - 2.
-Understand and be able to communicate the basic concepts of biology covering similar material to that of Yukon Biology 11. - 3.
-Have the prerequisites, knowledge, and skills to enter science programs, especially those related to biological sciences such as a health program or Renewable Resources. - 4.
-Be able to enter, with confidence, Biology 060, which could lead to a first-year university biology course.
+- 1. Meet the competencies as stated for ABE Advanced Level Biology located in the current edition of the ABE Articulation Handbook online. - 2.
+Understand and be able to communicate the basic concepts of biology covering similar material to that of Yukon Biology 11, as described in the course description above.

-5. Have an appreciation of biology within the course context as well as in a larger perspective, such as the relation of biology to chemistry and physics, First Nations attitudes towards life, and the role of biology in socio-economics.
+- 3. Have the prerequisites, knowledge, and skills to enter science programs, especially those related to biological sciences such as a health program or Renewable Resources. - 4.
+Be able to enter, with confidence, Biology 060, which could lead to a first-year university biology course. - 5.
+Have an appreciation of biology within the course context as well as in a larger perspective, such as the relation of biology to chemistry and physics, First Nations attitudes towards life, and the role of biology in socio-economics.